rehierl/node-tree-outliner/1-1-3-graph-theory/0-4-operations-binary.md

 * used to combine graphs to form a larger graph
 * analogous to the disjoint union of sets

-unclear ?!?

-* either make the vertex sets disjoint before the union, ...
-* or expect the graphs to be disjoint from the start
-* i.e. a union of disjoint graphs?

 remarks

 * the result is necessarily disconnected